David Cronenberg: Personal life

 In Cronenberg on Cronenberg, the director further elaborated that he was raised in a secular Jewish home, and while he and his family had no disdain towards any religion, such matters were not discussed.
 In the same book, Cronenberg said that in his teens he went through a phase where he wondered about the existence of God, but ultimately came to the conclusion that the God concept was developed to cope with the fear of death.
 In a 2007 interview, Cronenberg explained the role atheism plays in his work.
 He stated, "I'm interested in saying, 'Let us discuss the existential question.
 We are all going to die, that is the end of all consciousness.
 There is no afterlife.
 There is no God.
 Now what do we do.'
 That's the point where it starts getting interesting to me."

 In Cronenberg's later films (e.g. A History of Violence, Eastern Promises and A Dangerous Method) openly religious characters become more common.
 During an interview for A History of Violence, Cronenberg even chose to identify as a materialist rather than an atheist, stating, "I'm not an atheist, but for me to turn away from any aspect of the human body to me is a philosophical betrayal.
 And there's a lot of art and religion whose whole purpose is to turn away from the human body.
 I feel in my art that my mandate is to not do that."

+Cronenberg has spoken against right-wing politics, especially in the United States, on multiple occasions, saying in 2022 that, "I think the U.S. has gone completely bananas, and I can't believe what the elected officials are saying, not just about Roe vs. Wade, so it is strange times."
+In a separate 2022 interview, he claimed that U.S. president Donald Trump "didn't deserve" to be addressed in his art.
+He also emphasized the importance of vaccines and called the notion of refusing a vaccine "ridiculous".
+Cronenberg has stated that he views all art, including his own films, as inherently political, regardless of a creator's intentions.